James W. C. Pennington: Education

+Ministry and social justice work

+Pennington first served a congregation on Long Island, probably in Queens.
 Next Pennington was called in 1840 by the Talcott Street Church (now called Faith Congregational Church) in Hartford, Connecticut.
 While serving as minister, Pennington wrote what is believed to be the first history of African Americans, The Origin and History of the Colored People (1841), drawing on current works of the time.
+In this work, Pennington expressed anti-Catholic sentiments and claimed that supposedly Biblical justification for slavery had roots in "a doctrine first invented by a bishop of the Romish church".

 He became deeply involved in the abolition movement.
 He was selected as a delegate to the Second World Conference on Slavery in London.
 While in England, he had been invited by churches to preach and serve communion as a matter of course as a visiting minister.
 After returning to Hartford, he told his white colleagues about this and persuaded them to include him in their pulpit exchanges.
 On this circuit, he was the first black pastor to preach in a number of Connecticut churches.

 He became friends with John Hooker, one of his parishioners, confiding in him in 1844 his status as a fugitive slave and concern about his future.
 Hooker opened secret negotiations for purchase with his former owner, Frisby Tilghman.
 Hooker and Pennington did not then have the $500 demanded by the master, who died soon after.

-Pennington was among those in the late 1830s who became involved in seeking justice for West African Mende people illegally taken in slavery.
+Pennington was among those in the late 1830s who became involved in seeking justice for some West African Mende people illegally taken in slavery.
 After they mutinied and sailed their ship to Long Island, they were taken into custody by the United States.
-Spain, the ship's owners, the US and the Mende, all had roles in the complex case.
-In the Amistad case, which was litigated from 1839 to 1841, the courts were called on to determine whether the Mende were the property of the ship's owners, or of Spain, or free.
+Spain, the ship's owners, the US, and the Mende, all had roles in the complex Amistad case, which was litigated from 1839 to 1841.
+The courts were called on to determine whether the Mende were the property of the ship's owners, or of Spain, or free.
 It was ultimately settled by the United States Supreme Court, which ruled in favor of the Mende, saying that as free men (since the African slave trade had been banned), they had the right to defend themselves and try to regain their freedom.
 When the West Africans won their case and freedom, thirty-five chose to return to Africa.
 Pennington formed the United Missionary Society, the first black missionary society, to help raise funds for their return.